ADVERTISING

 - Be suspicious if you are contacted by an unknown number.

-- Do not save third -party numbers and try to reach the well -known person on a different way.
+- Do not save unfamiliar phone numbers without verifying them; try to reach the person you know in another way.

-- Contact relatives or friends to check the authenticity of such messages.
+- Contact family members or friends to verify the authenticity of such messages.

-- They become skeptical as soon as money claims are in the room and do not let yourself be put under pressure.
+- Be skeptical as soon as financial demands are made, and don't let yourself be pressured.

-- Pay attention to the choice of words and check whether the writing style fits the supposed person.
+- Pay attention to the choice of words and check whether the writing style suits the supposed person.